FAQ on Obama Presidential Library

 How would the OPL create an intellectual resource for the City?

 It would provide access to materials that would bring to life this historic presidency.
-It could partner with cultural organizations and provide programming that would benefit students, schools, community groups, researchers, and many others.
-It would be a source of inspiration for young people in the City of Chicago — they would resonate in a particular way to the story of two fellow Chicagoans whose journey led from the neighborhoods of the South Side to the White House.
+It could partner with education and cultural organizations and provide programming that would benefit students, schools, community groups, researchers, and many others.
+It would be a source of inspiration for young people in the city of Chicago — they would resonate in a particular way to the story of two fellow Chicagoans whose journey led from the neighborhoods of the South Side to the White House.

-How would the OPL provide economic benefits to the City of Chicago?
+How would the OPL provide economic benefits to the city of Chicago?

 How would the Obama Presidential Library benefit from being located on the South Side?